-6.2.8.1.2 Saddle Dam Park
+6.2.8.1.2 Saddle Dam Park Day Use and Saddle Dam Farm

-The proposed project is located in Saddle Dam Park on Yale Reservoir.
-Saddle Dam Park is open annually from Memorial Day weekend through Labor Day and supports a variety of recreation activities, including swimming, boating, shoreline picnicking, horseback riding, and hiking.
-The park contains day-use facilities, including a boat launch, a swim beach, an ADA-accessible picnic area with a pavilion, mooring anchorage for boat-in access, and non-motorized trails with trailhead parking for hiking and equestrian use.
+The proposed project is located within the Saddle Dam Park Day Use area and adjacent to the Saddle Dam Farm on Yale Reservoir.
+The Saddle Dam Park Day Use is open annually from Memorial Day weekend through Labor Day and supports a variety of recreation activities, including swimming, boating, shoreline picnicking, horseback riding, and hiking.
+The park contains day-use facilities, including a boat launch, a swim beach, an ADA-accessible picnic area with a pavilion, mooring anchorage for boat-in access, and non-motorized trails.
+The Saddle Dam Farm is open year-round for public non-motorized use, including hiking, equestrian riding, hunting and wildlife viewing.
+A separate parking area is available for farm area access.

-The facility is popular with jet ski and personal watercraft users and power boaters, as well as equestrians that ride to the Speelyai Canal area.
+The Park Day Use facility is popular with jet ski and personal watercraft users and power boaters, as well as equestrians that ride to the Speelyai Canal area.
 The Saddle Dam Park trail is located in forested areas north and west of the project area and in Saddle Dam Farm adjacent to the dam.